Analysis of Structured Deep Kernel Networks: Structured Deep Kernel Networks

-Recall that the notation $x^{(i)}, z^{(i)}$ means that only the $i$-th component of the vectors $x$ respective $z$ is used.
-In the following, we will focus on the use of radial basis function kernels for the kernels $k^{(1)}, .., k^{(d)}$.
+Recall that the notation $x^{(i)}, z^{(i)}$ means that only the $i$-th component of the vectors $x$ or $z$ is used.
+In the following we will mostly choose the same kernel for each component, i.e.\ $k^{(1)} = \ldots = k^{(d)}$, but this general setting is possible as well.